cfengine/documentation/guide/installation-and-configuration/general-installation/installation-enterprise.markdown

 CFEngine can consume up to 100 MB of the partition mounted where CFEngine is installed (usually /var/cfengine or C:\Program Files\Cfengine).

+Maximum disk space used by diff reports (contexts, variables, software installed, software patches, lastseen hosts and promise executions) can be set as max_client_history_size variable located in masterfiles/def.cf.

 **Network**